Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 # TEM Denoiser

-This repository is for a deep convolutional neural network trained to remove Poisson noise from transmission electron micrographs (TEMs) that outperforms existing methods by 24.6%.
+This repository is for a deep convolutional neural network trained to remove Poisson noise from low-dose transmission electron micrographs (TEMs) that outperforms existing methods by 24.6%.
 It contains a checkpoint for the fully trained network, a training script `denoiser-multi-gpu.py` and an inference script 'denoiser.py'.
 The training script is written for multi-GPU training in a distributed setting and the inference script loads the neural network once for repeated inference.

 ## Download